Geriatric Caregiving Tips: Caring for Aging Loved Ones

 You don't need to provide care for your elderly loved one alone.
 Enlist help:

 - Delegate tasks to siblings or a hired aide.
-You may be surprised how willing your family is to help out, they just may be hesitant to step on your toes or overcomplicate the caregiving schedule.
-By proactively reaching out and pointedly assigning them certain things, they can help shoulder the caregiving tasks.
+You may be surprised how willing your family is to help — they may just be hesitant to step on your toes.
+By proactively reaching out and assigning specific tasks, they can help shoulder the load.

 - Join local support groups or online forums.
-From Reddit to Facebook Groups, there are a myriad of options for online forums specifically created for providing Caregivers companionship and a place to vent.
-There may also be local support groups that you could visit in person.
+From Reddit to Facebook groups, there are many communities created specifically for caregivers.
+There may also be local support groups you can visit in person.

 - Access respite care so you can rest.
-When you're really feeling spent, there are respite care options that could watch your loved one and give you some relief to organize, take a long shower, or catch up on missed work.
+When you're feeling spent, respite care options can give you real relief to recharge, organize, or catch up on missed work.

-Organizations like AARP and the Family Caregiver Alliance offer support networks, training, and financial guidance that could give you beneficial caregiving peace of mind.
+Organizations like AARP and the Family Caregiver Alliance offer support networks, training, and financial guidance.

 Using Technology to Ease the Burden